Algorithm for direct sampling from conditional distributions of toric models: The direct sampling algorithm

-In this section we introduce the Markov lattice, which is a bounded integer lattice generated by the configuration matrix.
+In this section we introduce the {\it Markov lattice,} which is a bounded integer lattice generated by the configuration matrix.
 The notion of the Markov lattice aids to construct the direct sampling algorithms.
-The computational complexity of the algorithms are evaluated.

 Recall that the $A$-hypergeometric polynomial \eqref{Apol} is a solution of the $A$-hypergeometric system.